 Research group Tabula Scripta

-In the coming years, the trio will focus on the further development of the Architecture research group, including the establishment of an international knowledge network and a publication that will be presented at the end of 2018.
-Various educational activities will also take place within the framework of the research group, including guest lectures, workshops and excursions.
+The trio will focused on the further development of the Architecture research group, including the establishment of an international knowledge network and a publication Rewriting Architecture that will be published early in 2020.
+Various educational activities took place within the framework of the research group, including guest lectures, workshops and excursions.